What You’ll Learn 🎯

 What is a reference curve?

-Available reference curves in DewesoftX are:
+The available reference curves in DewesoftX are:

-XY reference curve,
+XY reference curve

 hen the time reference curve is used?